Opel Grandland

-The Opel Grandland (Vauxhall Grandland in the United Kingdom) is a compact crossover SUV produced by the German manufacturer Opel and its British twin-sister brand Vauxhall.
+The Opel Grandland (Vauxhall Grandland in the United Kingdom) is a compact crossover SUV produced by the German manufacturer Opel.
 It was originally known as the Opel and Vauxhall Grandland X, until the facelift of the first generation model when it dropped the X suffix in the nameplate.
 It was introduced as a replacement for the Opel Antara, and also replaced the Opel Zafira in 2019.

-The second generation model was released in April 2024, it is based on the Stellantis' SLTA Medium platform, shared with a wider range of other Stellantis vehicles.
+The second generation model was released in April 2024.
+It is based on the Stellantis' STLA Medium platform, shared with a wider range of other Stellantis vehicles.

 First generation (2017)

 Plans for the Grandland X were known as early as May 2012, before PSA Peugeot Citroën officially indicated in December of that year that it would build the eventual replacement for the Zafira.

 The Grandland X was officially revealed on 18 April 2017 as Opel's flagship crossover SUV and premiered at the 2017 Frankfurt Motor Show.
 Opel started taking orders for the Grandland X in June 2017 and more than 100,000 orders were made by September 2018.

 The Grandland I is based on the PSA EMP2 platform which is shared with related models which include the Peugeot 3008 II, Peugeot 5008 II, DS 7 Crossback and Citroën C5 Aircross.
 However, its design intellectual property was registered by General Motors as the vehicle was developed under its ownership.